Referendum Frequently Asked Questions

 - What happens if a proportional representation voting system is the preferred system?

-What happens to my completed voting package?
+What happened to my completed voting package?

-How will the ballots be counted?
+How were the ballots be counted?

 All returned voting packages undergo a screening process before the ballot is counted by an electronic tabulator.
 Tabulators are the most efficient and accurate way to count the referendum ballots.